Toxoplasma gondii

 • Limited by adverse drug reactions (reversible pancytopenia, GI intolerance, neurologic effects)

-• No role for steroids as a sole therapy, must be accompanied by antiparasitic agents.
+• No role for steroids as a sole therapy; antiparasitic agents must accompany them.

 • Intravitreous injection: clindamycin and dexamethasone[24]